Appearance

 DuckDB allows direct interaction with CSV data using regular queries, reading data from a CSV file.

-This method insert the data from a CSV file into a table.
-It is the equivalent to SELECT * FROM read_csv('csv_file.csv')
+This method reads the data from a CSV file as a List<T> of rows.
+It is the equivalent to SELECT * FROM read_csv('csv_file.csv').

 csharp